Application Quality Deployment Guide⚓︎

 Architecture Overview⚓︎

-- Application Quality Database: Stores definitions of analysis tools, pipelines, and pipeline execution metadata.
+- Database: Stores definitions for analysis tools, pipelines, and execution metadata.

-- Optional: OpenSearch & OpenSearch Dashboards to store, visualise, and analyze results.
+- OpenSearch & Dashboards (Optional): Stores, visualises, and analyses pipeline execution results.

 Prerequisites⚓︎